 Six people are diagnosed with motor neurone disease (MND) every day in the UK.

 This rapidly progressing disease affects the brain and spinal cord.
 It attacks the nerves that control movement so muscles no longer work and it can leave people locked in a failing body, unable to move, talk and eventually breathe.
-It has no cure.

 Planning the destination

 If you have MND, it is important that any break meets your physical needs.
 But enjoying your holiday, based on your interests, is important too.

 Start with an idea of the type of resort, destination and price range that appeals to you, rather than beginning your search based purely on accessibility.
 Many holiday choices can be made accessible with forward planning.
 Once you have decided on a destination then you can begin looking for accessible accommodation to suit your needs.

 Some self-catering properties, hotels and guest houses have disabled facilities ranging from wet rooms to hoists.
 Make contact well in advance and again just before departure.

 Even if the accommodation says it has access for wheelchairs, ask detailed questions to ensure it is suitable for you.
 When booking, ask whether staff are able help with care, special diets and any other specific needs you may have.

 Planning the journey